marcellusfarias/dotnet-webapi-template/README.md

 * Swagger: routing change from PascalCase to lowercase

 Testing:
-* Research how to make current integration tests faster.
 * Research if there is any specific EFCore feature that should be tested.
 * Research how to create E2E tests.
 Check if this [jwt tool](https://learn.microsoft.com/en-us/aspnet/core/security/authentication/jwt-authn?view=aspnetcore-7.0&tabs=windows) is useful.
+* Research how to simulate a DatabaseException on IntegrationTests.
+* Research how to simulate a cancellation on IntegrationTests.